briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 Of course, there are more than just these 4, but these are the ones that I've tried and are relatively popular.
-My personal choice would be Xfce since it is lightweight and not too ugly.
+My personal choice would be Xfce since it is lightweight and not too ugly, but GNOME and KDE are definitely more fully featured.

 However, nowadays I use [i3] instead since I find its window tiling scheme makes a lot of sense and it still supports floating windows.
 It does take a